lazypower/dasroot-blog/content/2015-03-15-GPG-Made-a-comeback-in-my-workflow.md

 GPG (Gnu Privacy Guard) is a piece of software that can basically do two things:

-- encrypt/decrypt ever kind of data so that only you or the persons you choose are able to read/use it.
+- encrypt/decrypt every kind of data so that only you or the persons you choose are able to read/use it.
-- sign/verify data so that you can be sure that the dta originates from the person you think it originates from.
+- sign/verify data so that you can be sure that the data originates from the person you think it originates from.

 [Link to the official GPG project](http://www.gnupg.org/)